 We ask you to provide the contact information from someone who knows you well and has served in one of these roles for you: a teacher, counselor, mentor, coach, employer, community leader, or religious leader.
 Your reference must be at least 21 years of age and must not be related to you.

-As part of your application, you must upload the following documents by March 8th, 2017 by 11:59 p.m.
-Pacific Standard Time:
+As part of your application, you must upload the following documents by March 1, 2018 by 11:59 p.m.
+Pacific Standard Time.

-For high school graduates, a copy of your official high school transcript or high school equivalency diploma, test scores (If available), and information detailing your previously earned college credits (if applicable).
+For high school students or HSE graduates: a copy of your official or unofficial high school transcript or high school equivalency diploma, SAT or ACT test scores and earned college credits (if applicable).

-For community college graduates, a copy of your official community college transcript.
+For community college graduates: a copy of your official or unofficial community college transcript.

 Your application is not complete until all required documents are uploaded.